Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Enthralled Mutalisks used Zerg Ground Carapace instead of Zerg Flyer Carapace.
 - Fixed an issue where Enthralled Mutalisks used Dehaka's flyer weapon icon instead of the Zerg flyer weapon icon.
 - Fixed an issue where Enthralled Zerg weapons/armor did not change icon with weapon/armor upgrades.
+- Fixed an issue where Earthsplitter Ordnance would sometimes use the green visual launch effect when using Bombardment.
+- Fixed an issue where most structures did not have a visual burn effect when burning down.
+- Added a visible debuff when Sky Fury's Phoenix Protocol is on cooldown.
+- Fixed an issue where Sky Fury's Phoenix Protocol did not show the cooldown on the command card.
+- Fixed an issue where Aegis Guard's Incapacitor Shells tooltip incorrectly states massive units are immune.
+- Improved Aegis Guard's Incapacitor Shells debuff tooltip.

 yeah.